ckyriaco/Capstone/Scripts/Documentation/report_gen.py Documentation.md

 ### Initialize simplefilter

 ### gen_pdf method
+* This method:
+    * Resets the message
-* This method resets the message, gives the report a file name, builds a report with a template, and fills the report with data.
+    * Gives the report a file name
+    * Builds a report with a template
+    * Fills the report with data.

 ### format_text method
 * This method creates a formatted Command Output report with needed headers and empty data.
-* Headers included:
+* Headers included in report:
     * TCP
     * UDP

 ### format_md method
-* This method creates a formatted Command Execution Output report with needed headers empty data. formatted markdown file
+* This method creates a formatted Command Execution Output report with needed headers and empty data.
+* Creates a formatted markdown file
-* Compatible with netstat ban commands
+* Is compatible with netstat ban commands
-* Headers included:
+* Headers included in report:
     * Protocol
     * Local Address
     * Foreign Address